kaityo256/mc/ising_sw/README.md

 The results files contains beta (inverse temperature), square of magnetization, and specific heat.

-Note that, the default values of thermalization loops (T_LOOP) and number of average (S_LOOP) are insufficient.
+Note that, the default values of thermalization loops (`T_LOOP`) and number of average (`S_LOOP`) are insufficient.
 You should increase the values to obtain results with sufficient accuracy.

+Note that, this code is just a sample.
+I focus on simplicity instead of efficiency.
+There is room to optimize.